 James Gordon has had a remarkably diverse 40-year career in the Canadian entertainment business.
-As a solo singer-songwriter and with the ground-breaking trio Tamarack, he has released over forty albums, and has toured relentlessly around the world.
-Gordon has written for symphony orchestras, musical theatre and dance works, film scores, and for more than ten years was heard on CBC radio as songwriter-in-residence for the Basic Black and Ontario Morning programs.
+As a solo singer-songwriter and with the ground-breaking trio Tamarack, he has released over forty albums and has toured relentlessly around the world.
+Gordon has written for symphony orchestras, musical theatre and dance works, film scores, and for more than ten years was heard on CBC radio as songwriter-in-residence for the Basic Black’ and ‘Ontario Morning’ programs.

-His song Mining For Gold was featured in the John Sayles film Silver City, and was included on the classic Cowboy Junkies album The Trinity Sessions.
-Gordon’s classic Frobisher Bay has been recorded by more than 100 different acts world-wide, has become a standard in choirs everywhere, and is in Rise Again, the sequel to the legendary Rise Up Singing songbook.
-Well known for his songs about social justice, heritage and environmental issues, he toured for two years with his hugely successful political theatre piece Stephen Harper: The Musical.
-(It worked.
-You’re welcome.)
-The full-length folk opera Hardscrabble Road debuted live in the fall of 2003 and proved to be one of his most ambitious works.
-Gordon has produced CDs for many Canadian folk artists, and his popular ”Rhyme Capsules” songwriting-in-the-schools project has resulted in over two dozen CDs of songs by young composers.
-In the last three years he’s toured in Great Britain, Cambodia, Vietnam, Japan, and all across North America.
-He’s often touring as “James Gordon & Sons” with his musician sons Evan and Geordie.
+His song Mining For Gold was featured in the John Sayles film ‘Silver City’, and was included on the classic Cowboy Junkies album ‘The Trinity Sessions’.
+Gordon’s classic ‘Frobisher Bay’ has been recorded by more than 100 different acts world-wide, has become a standard in choirs everywhere, and is in ‘Rise Again’, the sequel to the legendary ‘Rise Up Singing’ songbook.
+Well known for his songs about social justice, heritage and environmental issues, he toured for two years with his hugely successful political theatre piece ‘Stephen Harper: The Musical’.
+The full-length folk-opera ‘Hardscrabble Road’ debuted live in the fall of 2003 and proved to be one of his most ambitious works.
+Gordon has produced CDs for many Canadian folk artists, and his popular ‘Rhyme Capsules’ songwriting-in-the-schools project (through which he has facilitated over 1500 songwriting workshops) has resulted in over two dozen CDs of songs by young composers.
+He has recently toured in Great Britain, Cambodia, Vietnam, Japan, and all across North America.
+He’s often touring as James Gordon & Sons with his musician sons Evan and Geordie.

-He tours as a solo performer and with his sons.
-In 2009 BerLen Music published The Pipe Street Songbook, an anthology of his 50 most loved songs.
-Between tours, James is a record producer, playwright, community activist, Guelph City Councillor and theatre director.
+In 2009 BerLen Music published ‘The Pipe Street Songbook’, an anthology of his 50 most loved songs.
+Between tours, James is a record producer, playwright, community activist, Guelph City Councillor, and theatre director.